-“Our After-Hours Service Clinicians are supportive, professional, non-judgemental and empathetic in their understanding,” Naidoo explains.
+“Our After-Hours Service Clinicians are supportive, professional, non-judgmental and empathetic in their understanding,” Naidoo explains.
 “Clinicians aim to empower clients to access the services that they need in order to address their difficulties and issues.”

 Not for emergency cases

-The Walk-in Weekend Afterhours Mental Health Service is appropriate for clients seeking help that stretches further than phone contact, but who do not require hospital intervention, providing a bridge between the two services.
+The Walk-in Afterhours Mental Health Service is appropriate for clients seeking help that stretches further than phone contact, but who do not require hospital intervention, providing a bridge between the two services.

 The service aims to assess and support clients experiencing mental health difficulties by providing therapeutic support.
 The After-Hours Mental Health Service is not an emergency or crisis support service and Sonder will be unable to meet the needs of clients who present: